Grigor Dimitrov: 2016: Second US Open fourth round

 Ranked world No. 28, Dimitrov began the season in Brisbane, where he reached the quarterfinals, losing to Federer.
 Paired with Kei Nishikori, Dimitrov also reached the semifinals in the doubles, but withdrew due to shoulder soreness.
 The Bulgarian reached his seventh career final in Sydney, losing to the defending champion Viktor Troicki in three sets and a tie-break in the third set.
 Next, Dimitrov recorded another defeat to Federer, his fifth overall between the two, in the third round of the Australian Open.

 In February, Dimitrov decided to skip the first edition of Sofia Open in his homeland and participated in the Delray Beach event, where he lost to the unseeded Rajeev Ram in the semifinals.
 Next, Dimitrov lost to the in-form and eventual champion Dominic Thiem at the quarterfinals in Acapulco.

-In March, seeded 23rd, Dimitrov had a bye into the second round of the Indian Wells Masters, but was upset by the German teenager Alexander Zverev.
+In March, seeded 23rd, Dimitrov had a bye into the second round of Indian Wells, but was upset by the German teenager Alexander Zverev.
 Dimitrov also had a bye into the second round of the Miami Open.
 In the third round, he overcame the world No. 2, Andy Murray, coming back from a set down, but then lost to Gaël Monfils.

 In April, Dimitrov began his clay-court season.
 He reached the second round of the Monte-Carlo Masters, losing to the 15th seed Gilles Simon in straight sets.
 Seeded 2nd, Dimitrov reached his eighth career final in the Istanbul event, beating third seed, Ivo Karlović at the semifinals in two tie-breaks.
 In the final, against the unseeded Diego Schwartzman, Dimitrov was serving for the match in the second set, but started cramping and then had a complete meltdown.
 After smashing two rackets, and being warned and penalized, Dimitrov smashed a third racket in the third set, which resulted in a match-ending penalty.